southalc/vault/README.md

 1. [Limitations](#limitations)
 1. [Development](#development)

-** NOTICE **

-Version 0.6.0 of the module changes the following properties of the custom 'vault_cert" type:

-* Old "ca_chain_file" property is now "cert_chain_file"
-* Old "ca_chain_owner" property is now "cert_chain_owner"
-* Old "ca_chain_group" property is now "cert_chain_group"
-* Old "ca_chain_mode" property is now "cert_chain_mode"
-* Old "ca_chain" property is now "cert_chain"

-The format of the "cert_chain_file" begins with the host certificate followed by any subordinate CA certificates and ending with the root certificate.

-You can now specify the "ca_trust" parameter with the "vault_cert" and "vault_ssh_cert" types.
-This allows the types to be used on operating systems other than RedHat and Debian variants.

 ## Description

 This module provides functions, types, and providers to integrate Hashicorp Vault with Puppet, and uses the main module